 Several times each week DTA offer physical activities to the members.
 Activities include; following along to fitness videos, Wii, Tai Chi, walking clubs and personal instruction to overall wellness.

 The DTA program has computers and interactive white boards for a “hands on” learning approach.
 This provides visual stimulation for learning.
 Many of our members prefer this method of learning.

 We are always looking for new ways to involve our members in the community.

 If you have a business that can donate materials, activities or equipment for our DTA members, please contact us today using this form!

 Subscribe to Our Newsletter

-Learn more about our DTA program and how it helps adults with disabilities.
-We typically send emails once or twice per month.
+Learn more about our programs and services and how we help people with disabilities thrive.
+We typically send emails once or twice a month.